amnafatimaa6-ops/kepler-tce-clustering-anomaly-analysis/README.md

 ## 🌌 Overview

-This project simulates a **NASA-style mission control system** that applies machine learning to real exoplanet detection data from the Kepler Space Telescope.
+This project simulates a **NASA-style mission control system** that applies machine learning techniques to real exoplanet detection data from the Kepler Space Telescope.

-It transforms raw astrophysical signals into structured intelligence using clustering, anomaly detection, and dimensionality reduction, all visualized through a cinematic **mission control dashboard interface**.
+It transforms raw astrophysical signals into structured intelligence using clustering, anomaly detection, and dimensionality reduction — all visualized through a cinematic mission control dashboard interface.

-The system combines:
+The system integrates:
-- Data science
+- Data Science
-- Machine learning
+- Machine Learning
 - Astrophysics-inspired analysis
 - Interactive visualization